tetracorp/dungeons-of-avalon/docs/_posts/2019-06-16-encylopedia-of-avalon.md

 the land in snow.
 Following the overthrow of the Dark Lord, which restored the realm's climate to its normal state, Avalon's imperial aspirations grew and the kingdom expanded to encompass the isle of Isla.
 One of the realm's rulers was King Leander.
+In the past, the rulers Isodor and the isle of Rachon have also occupied the throne of Avalon.

 CT
 : A realm once ruled by King Walter, who once had his castle in Ghale.